We Buy Houses in Palm Beach County

 Downtown West Palm Beach is in the middle of a redevelopment cycle that's been accelerating since 2020.
 New mixed-use towers along Clematis and Flagler are replacing older commercial properties, and the ripple effect is pushing into residential neighborhoods like Northwood and Pleasant City.
 Homeowners in those areas are getting squeezed: property values are climbing on paper, but the houses themselves are 1950s CBS block construction with original plumbing, no impact windows, and aging electrical panels.
 Selling traditionally means $40,000 to $70,000 in updates just to compete with the renovated flips next door.

 The condo market in West Palm Beach has its own set of problems.
-After the Surfside collapse in 2021, Florida's new structural inspection requirements hit towers along the Intracoastal and Singer Island hard.
-Buildings approaching their 40-year recertification are commissioning milestone inspections that turn up millions in deferred concrete and rebar repairs.
-Special assessments of $30,000 to $80,000 per unit aren't unusual, and some owners are getting hit with monthly HOA increases of $500 or more on top of that.
-Units in these buildings are tough to sell on the open market because lenders won't finance into an association with underfunded reserves or pending litigation.
+After the Surfside collapse in 2021, Florida's newer structural inspection and reserve requirements hit towers along the Intracoastal and Singer Island hard.
+Buildings approaching milestone inspections may uncover deferred concrete, balcony, roof, or rebar repairs.
+Special assessments and HOA increases can change the seller's net quickly.
+Units in buildings with reserve, litigation, insurance, or inspection issues can be harder to sell on the open market because buyers, lenders, and insurers review the association and the unit.

 West Palm Beach ZIP Codes We Buy In